PraCTES/MIT-PraCTES/demos/Lecture03_project_infrastructure.md

 julia> show(Rend)
 ```

-To finish this exercise, install a registered package directly via `Julia` package manager.
+To finish this exercise, install a registered package directly via `Julia` package manager instead.

 Where did it get installed though?
 See: